chaosmail/python-fs/README.md

 ### fs.isfile(path)

-Reurns true if the *path* exists and is a file.
+Reurns True if the *path* exists and is a file.
 Returns False if *path* is a directory or does not exist.

 ```python
 >>> fs.isfile('test.txt')